itguy19/picoCTF-Writeups/Reverse_Engineering/ASCII_FTW.md

 and save it into a file, named "data.txt".

-The only step left is to extract the flag from the file.
+The only step left, is to extract the flag from the file.

 ![image](https://github.com/itguy19/picoCTF-Writeups/assets/125930481/8cd7cec2-ab88-4b98-b4b1-11ae7b31b237)